 Founders come up with a Startup Idea and live through it from the beginning to the end.
 But the invited CTO probably would not burn with the idea like founders do.
 Being a mediator between the owner and the team CTO has more chance to miss some important things and the result will be distorted.

 Building your business with someone who is not aligned with your vision and isn’t able to perform or stick with you till the end is not a good idea.
 Would you marry someone the first day you met?
 Hiring a “co-founder” who did not actually found your company is the same thing.

 On the early stages, you lay yourself out to achieve success and work for an idea, not for money.
 But the executive level positions such as CTO always require very reasonable compensation.
-If your companu is on the early stages, most likely is does not have a large budget and can not propose the very high income for CTO. especially if you want him to become a co-founder.
-The common practice is offering an external CTO a co-founder position with the low base salary + % equity.
+If your company is in the early stages, most likely it does not have a large budget and can not propose the very high income for CTO. especially if you want him to become a co-founder.
+The common practice is offering an external CTO a co-founder position with a low base salary + % equity.
 But experienced CTO focused on his career are not usually interested in such propositions.